The Ministry for the Arts administers a range of Australian Government funding that supports Indigenous culture, languages and visual arts.

 Advisory Committee for Indigenous Repatriation

-On 15 May 2012, Arts Minister Simon Crean announced the members of the Committee who will provide guidance on issues relating to Aboriginal and Torres Strait Islander repatriation from the collections of Australian and overseas cultural institutions
+On 15 May 2012, the former Arts Minister announced the members of the Committee who provide guidance on issues relating to Aboriginal and Torres Strait Islander repatriation from the collections of Australian and overseas cultural institutions.

 Consolidation of Indigenous repatriation programs